General questions about Liaison…

 Why do companies use Liaison to build creative marketing teams instead of just doing it themselves or using a staffing company or a traditional ad agency?

 Because we can do it better.
+Seriously.
 We understand the creative and marketing industries and how to find the right person for the job.
 Our leadership team is made up of some the best creatives in the business with decades of experience managing creative teams, so we know our stuff.
 Unlike a staffing company, we don’t just deploy temps onsite; we provide the computer equipment, infrastructure, management team, and expertise to run the entire operation for our managed services clients.
 All at a cost that’s lower than if they did it themselves – and significantly lower than what a traditional ad agency charges.
-Plus, we’re very modest and fun to work with.
+Basically, we’re awesome.
+And what’s more, we’re SUPER modest and fun to work with!

 About the hiring process…